0123liskigi/Lis-Executer-script.net/README.md

 MM2 script its a OP script like so many menu you can get the script for Krnl Or Omega X or Synapse X you can download the script here:https://mega.nz/file/l8IjBCYA#US_gnLTvkZpXB971U-MMJjYRwEBCQtezGjVkci7I1cY

+Owl hub Arsenal script
+owl hub its for level 7 executer you can get the script here:https://mega.nz/file/c9QiwRZb#a8TB2Yn3h5QyHEHCB4R-ZnmOTHlcOrYpr9bPt1iyY8U

+Dark Hub Arsenal script
+Dark Hub its for level 7 executer you can get the script here:https://mega.nz/file/Z4BWHBBR#V63wSK_dX2BjbpsCbxaqFnj3z47ZS4_HAK5x2bX-8Pw

-Code Made by
+#Code Made by
-Code its Made by Lis Exploiter And ty for read this
+Code its Made by Lis exploiter